TimCannady/FavoriteThings_v2/README.md

 Changing CSS classes with React (instead of jQuery).
 Created a boolean state to toggle the classname via onMouseOver and onMouseOut.

 Uploading a file.
 Uploading a file using ajax where the file has multiple attributes.
 Wrapping things in formData.
+Using Paperclip to update the photo_url of the model with the URL from S3.
+Issues regarding how different regions give different URLS and how they have to match..
 <!--

 TO-DO